reduxjs/redux/docs/usage/deriving-data-selectors.md

 #### Passing Input Parameters

-A Reselect-generated selector function can be called with as many arguments as you want: `selectThings(a, b, c, d, e, f)`.
+A Reselect-generated selector function can be called with as many arguments as you want: `selectThings(a, b, c, d, e)`.
 However, what matters for re-running the output is not the number of arguments, or whether the arguments themselves have changed to be new references.
 Instead, it's about the "input selectors" that were defined, and whether _their_ results have changed.
 Similarly, the arguments for the "output selector" are solely based on what the input selectors return.

 This means that if you want to pass additional parameters through to the output selector, you must define input selectors that extract those values from the original selector arguments: